matrix-org/synapse/docs/upgrade.md

     automatically, though you might need to activate a virtual environment depending on how you installed Synapse.

+## Compatibility dropped for Mjolnir 1.3.1 and earlier

+Synapse v1.55.0 drops support for Mjolnir 1.3.1 and earlier.
+If you use the Mjolnir module to moderate your homeserver, please upgrade Mjolnir to version 1.3.2 or later before upgrading Synapse.

 # Upgrading to v1.54.0

 ## Legacy structured logging configuration removal